When does PMS start?

 You can have premenstrual symptoms at any age, but they most frequently begin in your mid-20s.

-Once it occurs, the symptoms can vary from cycle to cycle.
+Once it occurs, the symptoms before period can vary from cycle to cycle.
 They can become worse between age 35 and 40 as you approach menopause.

 Naturally, PMS goes away when you stop having your menstrual periods, i.e., if you get pregnant or reach menopause.